-- 15.40 Fundamentally, rules respecting seniority are designed to provide to Bramalea employees an equitable measure of security based on length of service with the company at Bramalea. - 15.41 Upon completion of employment to the extent of ninety (90) days within any period of twelve (12) consecutive months, a Bramalea employee shall be entitled to have his/her name placed on the seniority list. - 15.42 The name of a Bramalea employee shall appear on the seniority list as of the date of his/her employment, provided that the date of employment of a Bramalea employee who shall have completed intermittent employment to the extent of ninety (90) days within any period of twelve (12) consecutive months, shall be considered to be the date three (3) months prior to the date upon which such employee shall have attained seniority. - 15.43 A Bramalea employee shall be considered a probationary employee until he/she shall have become entitled to have his/her name placed upon the seniority list, and as such shall not have any seniority rights. - 15.44 (a) A seniority list for the Bramalea parts distribution centre shall be maintained at all times by the company, and shall be made available to any committeeperson for inspection to the extent reasonably necessary for such committeeperson to ascertain the seniority status of an employee employed within the jurisdiction of such committeeperson. - (b) The company shall post a revised seniority list as required every three (3) months. - (c) The company will supply to the chairperson of the local negotiating committee every three (3) months two (2) copies of the seniority list of Bramalea employees. - 15.45 Seniority rights of a Bramalea employee shall cease for any one of the following reasons: - (a) if the employee quits his/her employment; - (b) if the employee is discharged and such discharge be not reversed through the grievance procedure; - (c) if the employee fails to report for duty for five (5) consecutive working days.
+- 15.40 Fundamentally, rules respecting seniority are designed to provide Bramalea, Casselman and Paris employees an equitable measure of security based on length of service with the company at these facilities. - 15.41 Upon completion of employment to the extent of ninety (90) days within any period of twelve (12) consecutive months, a Bramalea, Casselman and Paris employee shall be entitled to have their name placed on the seniority list. - 15.42 The name of a Bramalea, Casselman and Paris employee shall appear on a location specific seniority list as of the date of their employment, provided that the date of employment of a Bramalea, Casselman and Paris employee who shall have completed intermittent employment to the extent of ninety (90) days within any period of twelve (12) consecutive months, shall be considered to be the date three (3) months prior to the date upon which such employee shall have attained seniority. - 15.43 A Bramalea, Casselman and Paris employee shall be considered a probationary employee until they have become entitled to have their name placed upon the seniority list at their respective location, and as such shall not have any seniority rights.

+15.44 (a) A separate seniority list for the Bramalea, Casselman and Paris parts distribution centres shall be maintained at all times by the company, and shall be made available to any committeeperson for inspection to the extent reasonably necessary for such committeeperson to ascertain the seniority status of an employee employed within the jurisdiction of such committeeperson.

+- (b) The company shall post a revised seniority list as required every three (3) months. - (c) The company will supply to the chairperson of the local negotiating committee every three (3) months two (2) copies of the seniority list of Bramalea, Casselman and Paris employees.

+15.45 Seniority rights of a Bramalea, Casselman and Paris employee shall cease for any one of the following reasons: - (a) if the employee quits their employment; - (b) if the employee is discharged and such discharge be not reversed through the grievance procedure; - (c) if the employee fails to report for duty for five (5) consecutive working days.
 For the purpose of this section 15.45 (c), "five (5) consecutive working days" shall not include Saturdays, Sundays and the holidays specified in section 25.01.
-(This clause shall not apply if the employee furnishes satisfactory reasons to the human resources manager for such failure); - (d) if the employee fails to return to work within five (5) consecutive working days after notification so to do to his/her address on the records of the company.
-For the purpose of this section 15.45

-- (d), "five (5) consecutive working days" shall not include Saturdays, Sundays and the holidays specified in section 25.01.
-(This clause shall not apply if the employee furnishes satisfactory reasons to the human resources manager for such failure); - (e) if the employee is not called upon to perform work for the company for a period of thirty-six (36) consecutive months or for a period equal to his/her seniority at the date when he/she last performed work for the company, whichever shall be the greater; provided, however, that for a seniority employee at work on or after October 10, 1982, seniority rights shall cease if the employee is not called upon to perform work for the company as follows:
+(This clause shall not apply if the employee furnishes satisfactory reasons to the human resources manager for such failure); - (d) if the employee fails to return to work within five (5) consecutive working days after notification so to do to their address on the records of the company.
+For the purpose of this section 15.45 (d), "five (5) consecutive working days" shall not include Saturdays, Sundays and the holidays specified in section 25.01.
+(This clause shall not apply if the employee furnishes satisfactory reasons to the human resources manager for such failure); - (e) if the employee is not called upon to perform work for the company for a period of thirty-six (36) consecutive months or for a period equal to their seniority at the date when they last performed work for the company, whichever shall be the greater; provided, however, that for a seniority employee at work on or after October 10, 1982, seniority rights shall cease if the employee is not called upon to perform work for the company as follows: